Chengalvaraya Naicker: P.T.Lee Chengalvaraya Naicker

-Naicker served as subedar major in the Madras Army.
+Naicker was born in Chennai in a Tamil Vanniyar (Vanniya kula Kshatriya) family and served as subedar major in the Madras Army.
 His Excellency in the service as Dubashi in Shand & Co showered on him with the prestigious honor ‘Lee’.
 But he died at the early age of 45.
 Before his demise, he bequeathed all his self earned properties and formed a "trust" with the main object of establishing Educational Institutions, a medical institution and an orphanage to carry out charitable activities for poor and downtrodden peoples.
 "P.T.Lee Chengalvaraya Naicker Trust" was functioning along with the Pachippa mudaliar Trust from 1874 to 9.10.96.
 From 10.10.96 onwards, the above said Trust is functioning independently as per the Supreme Court/High Court/Governing Orders.